dellsystem/wikinotes/templates/help/formatting.md

-Wikinotes uses a superset of the **[Markdown](http://daringfireball.net/projects/markdown/syntax)** markup language for formatting wiki pages.
+WikiNotes uses a superset of the **[Markdown](http://daringfireball.net/projects/markdown/syntax)** markup language for formatting wiki pages.
 If you've never used it before, you may wish to give this guide a read and keep it as a reference when editing pages.
 If you're already familiar with Markdown, note that there are a few differences between the Markdown we use here and standard markdown.
 The new features we incorporate are the following:

 * [Tables](#tables)
 * [Footnotes](#footnotes)